segmentio/segment-docs/src/connections/storage/data-lakes/comparison.md

 Tables between Warehouses and Data Lakes will be the same, except for in these two cases:

-- `**tracks` **table** - Data Lakes and Warehouses both create one table per specific `tracks` event, however Warehouses also creates one `tracks` table with all of your `tracks` method calls whereas Data Lakes does not.
+- `tracks` **table** - Data Lakes and Warehouses both create one table per specific `tracks` event, however Warehouses also create one `tracks` table with all of your `tracks` method calls, but Data Lakes do not.
 Learn more about the `tracks` table [here](/docs/connections/storage/warehouses/schema/).
-- `**users` **table** - Both Warehouses and Data Lakes create an  `identifies` table (as seen [here](/docs/connections/storage/warehouses/schema/)), however Warehouses also creates a `user``s` table just for user data while Data Lakes does not since it does not currently support object data.
-This `user``s` table is a materialized view of users in a source constructed by data infered about users from the identify calls.
+- `users` **table** - Both Warehouses and Data Lakes create an  `identifies` table (as seen [here](/docs/connections/storage/warehouses/schema/)), however Warehouses also create a `users` table just for user data.
+Data Lakes does not create this, since it does not currently support object data.
+The `users` table is a materialized view of users in a source, constructed by data inferred about users from the identify calls.
-- `**accounts**` **table** - Group calls are used to generate the `accounts` table in Warehouses, however because this is object data which Data Lakes does not currently support, there is no `accounts` table found in Data Lakes.
+- `accounts` **table** - Group calls generate the `accounts` table in Warehouses.
+However because Data Lakes does not currently support object data (Groups are objects not events), there is no `accounts` table in Data Lakes.
-- (Redshift only) **Table names which begin with numbers** - Table names are not allowed to begin with numbers in the Redshift Warehouse, so they are automatically given a “_” prefix.
-Data Lakes doesn’t need to assign a “_" prefix since Glue Data Catalog doesn’t have this restriction.
+- *(Redshift only)* **Table names which begin with numbers** - Table names are not allowed to begin with numbers in the Redshift Warehouse, so they are automatically given an underscore ( _ ) prefix.
+Glue Data Catalog does not have this restriction, so Data Lakes don’t assign this prefix.
 For example, in Redshift a table name may be named `_101_account_update`, however in Data Lakes it would be named `101_account_update`.
 Note: While this nuance is specific to Redshift, other warehouses may show similar behavior for other reserved words.

 ### Columns